 The activities of this task include the deployment of the long tail of science platform, integration of the D4Science and iMarine services with the EGI federated cloud and the ESA exploitation platform.

-The long tail of science platform
+The Long Tail of Science platform

-The long tail of science platform is a set of services that enable access to a dedicated pool of resources to individual users of small collaborations.
+The Long Tail of Science platform is a set of services that enable access to a dedicated pool of resources to individual users of small collaborations.
 The goal of the platform is to reduce as much as possible the overhead and the barriers for the users accessing EGI for the first time.

 During the reporting period the technical architecture of the platform, initially defined during EGI-InSPIRE has been further detailed, with the definition of the use cases and the integration with the EGI SSO and federated identities technologies.
 The portal will act as a front-page for users to submit requests and for NGIs and user support to approve the requests.
 It has been deployed in a prototype version, interfaced with the Unity system for the integration with the federated identity providers and the attribute management for the information that need to be associated to the users for regulate the access to the platform.